searceinc/BQconvert/README.md

 You can either directly create the tables on BigQuery from this tool, or save the converted DDL into a file.
 So you can review the file, then import the DDL file via BQ console of bqcli.

+## How it works:

+This BigQuery Schema Conversion tool will convert the source database schema to BigQuery in two different ways.

+1. Query the `information_schema` and get the tables, columns details.
+Then it'll generate the BigQurey DDL.
+2. Parsing the dump file.
+We can use `pg_dump`,`mysqldump` to backup the database schema.
+	* If you are using RedShift you can use `pg_dump`, generate_table_ddl` view from RedShift utilities or you can have your own SQL file with all the table's DDL.
+	* BigQuery Schema conversion tool internally using sqlparser and DDLparser libraries to parse the SQL file and then extract the table and column information.

 ## Supported Databases (Sources)

 - RedShift 🆕